Greatest common divisor

 In mathematics, the greatest common divisor (GCD), also known as greatest common factor (GCF), of two or more integers, which are not all zero, is the largest positive integer that divides each of the integers.
 For two integers x, y, the greatest common divisor of x and y is denoted $\gcd (x,y)$.
 For example, the GCD of 8 and 12 is 4, that is, gcd(8, 12) = 4.

-In the name "greatest common divisor", the adjective "greatest" may be replaced by "highest", and the word "divisor" may be replaced by "factor", so that other names include highest common factor, etc. Historically, other names for the same concept have included greatest common measure.
+In the name "greatest common divisor", the adjective "greatest" may be replaced by "highest", and the word "divisor" may be replaced by "factor", so that other names include highest common factor (HCF), etc. Historically, other names for the same concept have included greatest common measure.

 This notion can be extended to polynomials (see Polynomial greatest common divisor) and other commutative rings (see § In commutative rings below).

 Overview

 Definition

 The greatest common divisor (GCD) of integers a and b, at least one of which is nonzero, is the greatest positive integer d such that d is a divisor of both a and b; that is, there are integers e and f such that a = de and b = df, and d is the largest such integer.
 The GCD of a and b is generally denoted gcd(a, b).
 (Note: Some authors use (a, b), but this notation is often ambiguous.
 Andrews (1994) explains this as: "Many authors write (a, b) for g.c.d.(a, b).
 We do not, because we shall often use (a, b) to represent a point in the Euclidean plane.")

 When one of a and b is zero, the GCD is the absolute value of the nonzero integer: gcd(a, 0) = gcd(0, a) = |a|.
 This case is important as the terminating step of the Euclidean algorithm.